anmartinezs/pyseg_system/README.md

 * **python2**: old Python 2.7 (deprecated).
 * **python3**: branch with the latest modifications and improved.

-## What's new from v2.0.0
+## What's new from v2.0.1
-Python 3 transition completed and changes for being compatible with [Scipion](https://github.com/scipion-em/scipion-em-pyseg.git)
+Python 3 transition completed and changes for being compatible with [Scipion](https://github.com/scipion-em/scipion-em-pyseg.git).
+Now PySeg has been ugraded to run Ubunutu 22.04 LTS.

 ### CONTENTS